Airport Hotel metro station

 Airport Hotel (機場旅館) is a station on the Taoyuan Airport MRT located in Dayuan District, Taoyuan City, Taiwan.
 The station is located under the Hyatt Regency Taoyuan International Airport (previously the Novotel Taipei Taoyuan International Airport until 31 December 2024) and opened for commercial service on 2 March 2017.

 This underground station has one island platform and two tracks.
-Only Commuter trains stop at this station.
+Only commuter trains stop at this station.
 The station is 180.4 m long and 16.3 m wide.
-It opened for trial service on 2 February 2017, and for commercial service 2 March 2017.
+It opened for trial service on 2 February 2017, and for commercial service on 2 March 2017.

 The station opened for commercial service on 2 March 2017 with the opening of the Taipei-Huanbei section of the Airport MRT.

 In popular culture

-In 2016, it was the site where the subway bombing scenes were filmed for Taiwanese drama Wake Up 2, while the station was still under construction.
+In 2016, this was where the subway bombing scenes were filmed for Taiwanese drama Wake Up 2, while the station was still under construction.